SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **National Boy Scouts Day**: Celebrated annually on February 8th in the United States, this day recognizes the founding of the Boy Scouts of America in 1910.
-It's a day to honor the contributions that Boy Scouts have made to their communities and the nation through their commitment to community service, leadership, and personal development.
+As of my last update in early 2023, there isn't a single event that perennially happens on February 8th in the United States, as annual events can change dates from year to year.
+However, historical events have occurred on that date, and there might be specific events scheduled for February 8th in a given year.
+Here are some possibilities:

-Depending on the year and other contexts, there might be additional events happening on February 8th.
-For the most current events, checking a current calendar or event
+- **National Boy Scouts Day**: This day celebrates the creation of the Boy Scouts of America in 1910.
+February 8
 ### Positive Qoute
 ------
-"Embrace the beauty of your journey and let your light shine bright! 🌟 Every step forward is a step towards your dreams. 🚀 Keep faith in your heart and positivity in your soul. 💖✨"
+"Every sunrise 🌅 brings new opportunities to grow, love ❤️, and create happiness 😊.
+Seize them with open arms and a grateful heart 💖!"